Bakugan: Battle Planet: Animation

 Like its predecessor, Bakugan: Battle Planet is an international co-production.
-The series is produced at TMS Entertainment with additional assistance from Nelvana Enterprises and Spin Master Entertainment.
+The series was produced by Canadian companies Nelvana Enterprises and Spin Master Entertainment and animated by Japanese studio TMS Entertainment with additional assistance from Studio Hibari.
 Kazuya Ichikawa directed the series.
 Kazuhiko Inukai as well as Man of Action Studios act as story editors.
 The episode scripts are primarily written in Japan, with American writers occasionally contributing.
 The first season consists of 100 eleven-minute episodes that are also distributed as 50 twenty-two minutes.

 Bakugan Battle Planet debuted in the United States on Cartoon Network on December 23, 2018, with the first 20 episodes made available on the channel's video-on-demand services in the days prior.
 The series then had a five-day linear premiere event before settling into its regular slot on January 12, 2019.
 In Canada, the series launched on Teletoon on December 31, 2018, through a similar five-day premiere stunt before the show debuted in its regular slot on January 12, 2019.
 Reruns began airing on sister channel YTV on the 11th.
 In the UK, the series premiered on Cartoon Network on 23 March 2019, with a free-to-air broadcast on Pop following on 2 September.
 In Australia, the pay-TV premiere occurred on Cartoon Network on 6 April 2019 with a terrestrial broadcast on 9Go! beginning on 14 July.

 The first season launched in Japan on TV Tokyo and other TX Network stations on April 1, 2019.
 The opening theme song is titled "Jounetsu Jamboree" (情熱ジャンボリー, Jōnetsu Janborī) with the ending theme is titled "Be my story", both songs performed by HiHi Jets.
 The Japanese version also features an entirely different musical score composed by Yasuharu Takanashi.

 Alongside the television series, Spin Master launched a series of animated web-shorts called Bakugan: Beyond the Brawl on YouTube.
 They feature the Bakugan creatures in comedic situations.